Rough Draft – TEDx

 I used to watch these people afar and wonder.
 How do they do it?
 What do they know that I don’t know?
 What is it that I’m missing?

-And what I realized after a few years of research and lots of trial and error, is that what these seemingly superhumans figured out is that you don’t need to be superhuman at all.
+And what I realized after years of research and lots of trial and error, is that what these seemingly superhumans figured out is that you don’t need to be superhuman at all.
 And that the key to living the productive and meaningful lives we want, is hidden in the same traits that separate us from the technology we’re trying to imitate.

 That’s when I started to ask myself: What if the same traits that make us so flawed at efficiency, could be turned into strengths in effectiveness?